tony-xlh/react-native-qrcode-scanner/README.md

 A React Native QR Code Scanner demo using Vision Camera and the [Dynamsoft Barcode Reader plugin](https://github.com/tony-xlh/vision-camera-dynamsoft-barcode-reader).

+If you do not want to use Vision Camera, you can use the [offical React Native package](https://github.com/Dynamsoft/capture-vision-react-native-samples) by Dynamsoft.

 ## How to run

 1. npm install